openconstitution/upscalearts/_posts/2020-05-09-the-intimacy.markdown

   - passion
 ---

+She once explained to me why she was so attached to this painting.
+The painting never stops amusing me she said.
 The sailboat and the waves are like, the body and the soul completing each other.
-It is so fascinating to look at how they beat with passion and how confidently they pace through the journey.
-It is undoubtedly their courage to fight the odds that makes this rare happen and sets this trend of real sense.
+It is so fascinating to look at how they beat with passion and how confidently they pace through the times.
+It reminds me of the time when I lingered around my self talk, when I tried to understand the actual working of the reality.
+I find it inspiring she quoted .It directs me to the peace in my uncalm mind.